-Whereas, we believe in full disclosure of The GEO Group’s (“GEO”) direct and indirect lobbying activities and expenditures to assess whether GEO’s lobbying is consistent with GEO’s expressed goals and in the best interests of shareholders.
+Whereas, we believe in full disclosure of Disney’s direct and indirect lobbying activities and expenditures to assess whether Disney’s lobbying is consistent with Disney’s expressed goals and in the best interests of shareholders.

-Resolved, the shareholders of GEO request the preparation of a report, updated annually, disclosing:
+Resolved, the shareholders of Walt Disney (“Disney”) request the preparation of a report, updated annually, disclosing:

 1. Company policy and procedures governing lobbying, both direct and indirect, and grassroots lobbying communications.

-2. Payments by GEO used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.
+- Payments by Disney used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.

-4. Description of management’s and the Board’s decision making process and oversight for making payments described in sections 2 and 3 above.
+- Description of management’s decision-making process and the Board’s oversight for making payments described above.

 Both “direct and indirect lobbying” and “grassroots lobbying communications” include efforts at the local, state and federal levels.

-The report shall be presented to the Audit Committee or other relevant oversight committees and posted on GEO’s website.
+The report shall be presented to the Governance and Nominating Committee and posted on Disney’s website.